Diesel Equipment Technology

 Madison College is one of the top five diesel schools in the nation, according to SkillsUSA.
 Our Diesel Equipment Technology program works with an active advisory committee made up of over 30 local industry businesses, with industry partners throughout Wisconsin.
 Students who choose the Associate Degree Path (AAS) will also put in 432 hours of work as a PAID intern with one of our industry partners, gaining more hands-on, real-world experience and receiving a jumpstart on an excellent career.

-Students in the Diesel program at Madison Area Technical College learn real and relevant curriculum that meets and exceeds standards set by the National Automotive Technicians Education Foundation (NATEF) and Automotive Service Excellence (ASE).
+Students in the Diesel program at Madison Area Technical College learn real and relevant curriculum that meets and exceeds standards set by the ASE Education Foundation and Automotive Service Excellence (ASE).
 The Diesel & Heavy Equipment Technician program is certified by NATEF/ASE and holds master certification in medium/heavy-duty trucks.

 As a student in the Diesel Equipment Technology program, you will diagnose, service and repair: